Macrometacorp/docs/docs/collections/keyvalue/create-key-value-store.md

    - **Name -** Required.
 A unique name to distinguish the collection.
 Spaces are not allowed.
    - **Expiration -** Enable expiration.
 This allows key-value documents to be removed at a certain date and time.
-   - **Enable Collection stream -** Create a stream for this collection.
-You can do this now or after the collection is created.
+   - **Enable Collection stream -** Enable streams for all locations for collection.
    - **Wait for sync -** Synchronize to disk before completing record creation or update.

 ## KV Blob Storage